When things are odd or things are quaint

-- The second example, Takumi Nishijou (that is, the main character) is a bit different case than one would usually except from this trope.
+- The second example, Takumi Nishijou (that is, the main character), is a bit different case than one would usually expect from this trope.
 He is a hallucination that was manifested into reality, meaning that no one can tell that he is a hallucination.

 - In Commander Kitty, Nin Wah has a brief vision of someone who was captured and presumably dismembered by Zenith.
 As appropriate for this trope, it soon comes out that the hallucinating Nin Wah was actually an android duplicate.

 - The Queen and the Woodborn: Danica is drugged by the clergy, who don't like her, with a potion which causes these making her seem to experience a mental breakdown.

 - In Twig, after the deaths of several of his friends, Sylvester begins to experience auditory, visual, and even tactile hallucinations of them which offer him advice and comfort.
 This eventually expands to include enemies and even people who he's only met once or twice, and rather than advice and comfort, these hallucinations start trying to take control... at his worst points, he even starts hallucinating scenes of gruesome violence as even the "real" people around him appear to be horrific monsters, to the point he can't distinguish reality from what his mind is conjuring, and can't be sure whether he's fighting actual monsters or just killing anyone nearby...